 External auditing, due diligence and legal rankings

 External firms or organisations may conduct audits quality checks on our practice, interviews or further checks for purposes of legal research including solicitor and firm rankings.
 This may include our accountants, the SRA, The Law Society, our Professional Indemnity Insurers and their lawyers, our Lexcel Assessor, Chambers and Partners, Legal 500 and other individuals or bodies of a similar professional nature.
 These external firms or organisations are required to maintain confidentiality in relation to your files.
 If you have any objection to your file being viewed by them, would you please confirm this in writing, in which case we would remove your files from those offered for audit and quality checks.

 Your files may also be reviewed in a due diligence exercise relating to the sale or transfer of all or part of our business, the acquisition of another business by us or the acquisition of new business.
 If you do not wish your file to be used in this way, please let us know as soon as possible.

 If you have any objection to your file being reviewed or a case summary being used as part of any chambers awards submission for legal research or ranking purposes, then please let us know in writing so that we can exclude your file accordingly.

 Terminating your instructions

 You may end your instructions at any time by giving us notice in writing.
-We can keep all your papers and documents while our charges or disbursements are outstanding.
+We can keep your papers and documents to the extent that the law allows while our charges or disbursements are outstanding.

 We can only decide to stop acting for you with good reason and we must give you reasonable notice.